voxeet/comms-sdk-react-native/docs/classes/internal.ConferenceService.md

 ▸ **replay**(`conference`, `replayOptions?`): `Promise`<[`Conference`](../interfaces/internal.Conference.md)\>

 Replays a previously recorded conference.
-For more information, see the [Recording mechanisms](doc:guides-recording-mechanisms) article.
+For more information, see the [Recording Conferences](doc:guides-recording-conferences) article.

 #### Parameters